sjmoran/deeplpf-image-enhancement/README.md

 To get this code working on your system / problem you will need to edit the data loading functions, as follows:

-1. main.py, change the paths for the data directories to point to your data directory
-2. data.py, lines 248, 256, change the folder names of the data input and output directories to point to your folder names
+1. data.py, lines 248, 256, change the folder names of the data input and output directories to point to your folder names

 To train, run the command: